dcos/dcos-cli/design/login.md

 }
 ```

+If the `Head` request returns a 200 response, authentication is disabled on this cluster.
+Setup will
+succeed and the cluster will be usable but any calls to `dcos auth login` or
+`dcos auth list-providers` will result in an error.

 ## Log in to a DC/OS cluster

 "Login" is the process of presenting some credentials to a DC/OS cluster within an HTTP request which is then,